-C4X Discovery Ltd's lead candidate drug, C4X3256, has been developed at less than 10% of the typical industry cost and in a fraction of the time normally required.
-The drug has substantially fewer side effects and is now in clinical trials via a $294 million licensing deal with Indivior PLC.
+C4X Discovery Ltd's lead candidate drug, C4X_3256, has been discovered using Conformetrix technology to optimise the potency and selectivity of the molecule.
+This compound is now in clinical trials for the treatment of addictive disorders via a $294 million licensing deal with Indivior PLC.

 Transforming new medicine development worldwide

-Conformetrix is now being used by several global pharmaceutical companies to advance drug development programmes.
-As well as enjoying substantial time and cost savings, they are also able to develop safer drugs with fewer side effects than those discovered using traditional methods.
+C4X Discovery is using Conformetrix to advance multiple drug discovery programmes toward partnering with global pharmaceutical companies.
+As well as enjoying substantial time and cost savings, the goal is to develop safer drugs with fewer side effects than those discovered using traditional methods.